awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

          imputation.
 Can take the following values:
          - ``none``: (Default) Don't normalize the numerical values during encoding.
          - ``min-max``: Normalize each value by subtracting the minimum value from it, and then dividing it by the difference between the maximum value and the minimum.
          - ``standard``: Normalize each value by dividing it by the sum of all the values.
+         - ``rank-gauss``: Normalize each value by rank-gauss normalization.
+It maps the numeric feature values to gaussian distribution based on ranking.Rank-gauss normalization requires lots of data reshuffling, so it will be a great cost for memory.
+It is only for single column.
+      - ``epsilon``: Epsilon for normalization used to avoid INF float during computation on "rank-gauss".
 -  ``multi-numerical``

    -  Column-wise transformation for vector-like numerical data using a missing data imputer and an